 Early intervention is the intervention implemented during infancy and pre-school years to children who have developmental differences when compared to their peers (eg Autism Spectrum Disorder).

-Early Intervention is the intervention implemented during infancy and pre-school years to children who have developmental differences when compared to their peers (eg ASD).
-The goal is for these children to meet the developmental milestones and reach their full potential.
+The goal is for these children and toddlers to meet the developmental milestones and reach their full potential.
 According to the charity Autism Speaks, early intervention affords the best opportunity for healthy development and long-term benefits.

 Why the earlier the intervention the better